JuanRubi/To-Do-List/README.md

 # To-Do-List

-Here lies a basic working to-do list app.
+Here lies a simple working to-do list app.
 It still needs css improvements for desktop as it doesn't scale right now with screen size.
 This is going towards a larger project at hand.
 Will update soon.